MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 - Web Proxy Auto-discovery Protocol (WPAD)
 - Manual static proxy configuration

-If a proxy or firewall is blocking anonymous traffic, make sure anonymous traffic is permitted in the previously listed URLs.
+If a proxy or firewall is blocking anonymous traffic, make sure that anonymous traffic is permitted in the previously listed URLs.

 To test that a connection is not blocked, open [https://x.cp.wd.microsoft.com/api/report](https://x.cp.wd.microsoft.com/api/report) and [https://cdn.x.cp.wd.microsoft.com/ping]([https://cdn.x.cp.wd.microsoft.com/ping) in a browser.